meeb/django-distill-example/README.md

 And you static site will be in the `public` directory.

-# Detailed example to put get site live
+# Detailed steps to get a site live

 1. Go and create an account on [Netlify](https://netlify.com/)
 2. Create working Django website with some URLs wrapped by Distill, or clone /